sindresorhus/eslint-plugin-unicorn/docs/rules/no-static-only-class.md

-# Forbid classes only have static members
+# Forbid classes that only have static members

 A class with only static members could just be an object instead.